lanceman2/quickstream/README.md

 - The private code is slightly more integrated than the public interfaces may suggest.
 - We wish to keep this C code small and manageable.
-  - Run: *./dev_tests/linesOfCCode.bash* to see the number of lines of code.
+  - Run: *LinesOfCCode* to see the number of lines of code;
 - Minimize the use of CPP macros, so that understanding the code is easy and not a CPP macro nightmare like many C and C++ APIs.
 Every programmer knows that excessive use of CPP macros leads to code that is